 It’s also notable how much less expensive Gaia GPS is for a multi-state hunter – you get the full package for just $39.99, compared to $99.99 for onX.
 Lots you can do with $60 savings!

-Get Gaia GPS Free for 3 Months – Take the Gaia Hunt Challenge
+Get up to 20% Off on a Gaia GPS Premium Membership – Take the Gaia Hunt Challenge

 Take the Gaia Hunt challenge – test Gaia GPS against other hunting apps, and share the results of your tests on Facebook, Twitter, or on the Gaia GPS Community Forums.